materialsproject/pymatgen/docs/index.rst

 4. Added a EnumerateStructureTransformation with optional dependency on the enum library by Gus Hart.
 This provides a robust way to enumerate derivative structures,
+5. Implemented LLL lattice reduction algorithm.
+Also added option to sanitize a Structure on copy.
-5. Miscellaneous bug fixes and speed improvements.
+6. Miscellaneous bug fixes and speed improvements.

 .. toctree::
    :maxdepth: 2